-Most successful founders seem to have an inexhaustible interest, be it in science, tech, food, medical, finance, art, law, social, media or design.
+Most successful founders seem to have an inexhaustible interest, be it in science, tech, food, finance, art, law, psychology, media or design.

 When you have a deep level of interest, the work is reward enough.
 Then, having gained domain expertise, problems and their solutions may become visible to you, that are not obvious to others.
 As you make discoveries, a startup idea of deep value and uniqueness may emerge.
 This is the time to act!

 A deep interest will sustain you through the many years of running your startup.
 And if your startup fails, you won’t see it as such, but rather a step on your journey exploring your interest.

 Your startup will take over your life

 If your startup gains traction, it will very likely take over your life.
-Juggling product, customers, staff, research, as well as family and personal relationships, is almost impossible to do well.
+Juggling product, customers, staff, research, as well as family and personal relationships, is a challenge.

 You might end up quitting your job or leaving university.
 You might not have a salary for a few years.
 You may feel out of control, or that you don't know what you are doing.
 This is normal!

 Build a business customers love

 Many (failing) startups are “me too” businesses or focused on an incremental gain.

 Are you having an emotional impact on your customers?
 Are they wow’ed by your service?
 If not, it might be a sign you aren't there yet, and you should look deeper into what your customers need.

 Bootstrap it – test the market before spending time and money